Wednesday, August 31, 2016

 Introductory Letter To Parents- It is a great idea to take the opportunity to introduce yourself by welcoming the child and the parents in a letter the first day of CCD.
 It provides the parents with information of what is expected in the classroom and what the children will be doing during the year.
 It can also inform parents of the expectations and rules of the class that will help in making the classroom productive, creative, and enjoyable year for all (this can be a separate page that parents must sign and return to you).
 Teachers can also ask if parents are interested in volunteering and for any information that can help aid them in better understanding their child and their needs.

-Agenda Book/Planner- An organized student stays current on assignments and will achieve success in school.
+Agenda Book/Student Planner- An organized student stays current on assignments and will achieve success in school.
 Agenda books help students develop sound organization skills that will teach them a successful lifelong journey through school. *Printable Agenda Book page with directions on how to fill it out.
 Place for parents/teachers to communicate on form.